Antler (poet)

 Antler (born Brad Burdick; 1946 in Wauwatosa, Wisconsin, U.S.) is an American poet who lives in Wisconsin.

 Among other honors, Antler received the Whitman Prize from the Walt Whitman Association, given to the poet "whose contribution best reveals the continuing presence of Walt Whitman in American poetry," in 1985.
-Antler also was awarded the Witter Bynner prize in 1987.
+Antler also was awarded the Witter Bynner Prize in 1987.
 Antler was the poet laureate of the city of Milwaukee, Wisconsin, for 2002 and 2003.
 He is also an advocate for wilderness protection.

 Education and career

 Antler received a bachelor's degree in anthropology from the University of Wisconsin–Milwaukee in 1970.
 Later he completed a master's degree in English from the same university after spending some time at the noted Iowa Writers' Workshop at the University of Iowa.
 During the 1970s he also worked at various factory and other jobs just long enough to get money to support his poetry writing and time spent in wilderness areas across the United States.

 Antler's first major work, the long poem Factory, was published by Lawrence Ferlinghetti's City Lights Bookstore in 1980.
 Allen Ginsberg declared him as "one of Whitman's `poets and orators to come'".
-The collection Last Words appeared in 1986 from Ballantine Books, and Antler: The Selected Poems was published in 2000 by Soft Skull Press.
+The collection Last Words was published in 1986 by Ballantine Books, and Antler: The Selected Poems in 2000 by Soft Skull Press.
 He has also published several chapbooks and has contributed to numerous local, national, and international journals and anthologies.